Payday lenders escape interest rate clampdown

 LONDON Britain's financial watchdog drew fire on Thursday for failing to impose a cap on the huge interest rates imposed by payday lenders as it set out its plan to discipline the industry.

-The Financial Conduct Authority (FCA) warned it would impose much tougher rules on payday lenders - which provide short-term loans intended to tide borrowers over till payday - forcing them to check whether borrowers can afford their loans and limiting the number of times those loans can be extended.
+The Financial Conduct Authority warned it would impose much tougher rules on payday lenders - which provide short-term loans intended to tide borrowers over til payday - forcing them to check whether borrowers can afford their loans and limiting the number of times those loans can be extended.

 "Today I'm putting payday lenders on notice: tougher regulation is coming and I expect them all to make changes so that consumers get a fair outcome," FCA Chief Executive Martin Wheatley said.
 "The clock is ticking."